-- 4. At the inquiry there were two Objectors appearing.
-Firstly, the up to since 1986 (albeit the lease permits the Estate access to maintain fences and for shooting).
-Secondly, Mr who is a registered proprietor of the freehold in title number .
-The owns Colyers Wood, which surrounds to the west and the south.
-In June 2023, a boundary agreement was made between and the owners of There appears to have been some historical uncertainty as to the position of the boundary.
-Mr has now erected a large fence along its agreed position. - 5.
-At the public inquiry, the Applicant submitted that there was no desire to continue the application with respect to the small area in the ownership of Mr An Applicant has no absolute right to withdraw an application once it is made.
+4. At the inquiry there were two Objectors appearing.
+Firstly, the ("the Estate") who is the freehold owner of the application land, although it has been let up to since 1986 (albeit the lease permits the Estate access to maintain fences and for shooting).
+Secondly, Mr who is a registered proprietor of the freehold in title number source of the source of the source of the south.
+In June 2023, a boundary agreement was made between and the owners of the the source of the s uncertainty as to the position of the boundary.
+Mr has now erected a large fence along its agreed position.

+5. At the public inquiry, the Applicant submitted that there was no desire to continue the application with respect to the small area in the ownership of Mr An Applicant has no absolute right to withdraw an application once it is made.
 It seems that the Applicant may have faced the problem encountered by so many who seek to define the land they are interested in by reference to a plan, and that is that it does not always tally with what is on the ground.
 The matter had become excessively complicated by the time of the public inquiry, and the parties appeared to be focused on ownership (which, of course, is not a matter that I can determine).
 However, having heard submissions on the matter, I concluded that there was no compelling reason or public interest in continuing to hear evidence and submissions regarding this land.
 I was assisted by having by that time held a site view at which, at best very marginal significance of this land became apparent.
 As a result of this, I will simply refer to the